pachterlab/kallisto/starting.md

 #### Results

-The results of running __kallisto__ are placed in the specified output directory (the -o option), and will therefore be located in the subdirectory "output".
+The results of a __kallisto__ run are placed in the specified output directory (the -o option), and therefore the test results should be located in the subdirectory "output".
 The contents of the directory should look like this:

     total 568
     -rw-r--r--  1 username  staff  282480 May  3 10:10 abundance.h5